zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Theoretical Foundations of zkSTAR

-We prove that zkSTAR satisfies knowledge-soundness, guaranteeing that any attempt to forge or reuse stale state estimates for regulatory verification violates the TC-SC consistency relation, thereby ensuring attack-suppression detection.
+We prove that zkSTAR achieves its security objectives by guaranteeing that any attempt to forge or reuse stale state estimates for regulatory verification violates the TC-SC consistency relation, thereby ensuring attack-suppression detection.
 For a given timestep $t$, we denote $\Omega_t$ to be the witness for corresponding the state space model $\mathcal{M}$ parametrized by $\theta$.
-Using Theorems \ref{thm:TC} and \ref{thm:SC}, the temporal-statistical consistency relation $\mathcal{R}_t$ can be defined as in Equation \eqref{eq:Rt} from the perspective of a non-attack.
+Using Theorems \ref{thm:TC} and \ref{thm:SC}, the temporal-statistical consistency relation $\mathcal{R}$ can be defined as in Equation \eqref{eq:Rt}.

 We consider a utility prover $\mathcal{U}$ undergoing a data-driven cyberattack starting at timestep $t^{attack}>>t^{init}$ where $t^{init}$ represents the initial time step pertaining to the setup phase (Definition \ref{defn1}).
-For concreteness, we base our analysis on the Halo2 backend for establishing knowledge-soundness.
-For the analysis of the security model and to establish knowledge-soundness, we assume that the objective of the malicious attacker is to carry out the attack while suppressing attack detection.
-Moreover, we assume that the compromised utility possesses an extractor $\mathcal{E}^{\mathcal{U}}$ that produces a valid proof $\Pi_t$ which results in $\Phi_t=1$ with an incorrect witness $\mathcal{E}^{\mathcal{U}}(\Delta_t^{in}, \Delta_t^{out}) \neq \Omega_t$, with a non-negligible probability.
-Formally, we define attack suppression using Definition \ref{def:suppression}. \begin{definition}[Detection Suppression] The detection framework characterized by $\mathcal{M}(.;\theta)$ is deemed to have been suppressed when the following conditions hold
+Concretely, we base our analysis on the Halo2 backend for establishing knowledge-soundness.
+We assume that the objective of the malicious attacker is to carry out the attack while suppressing attack detection.
+Formally, we define detection suppression using Definition \ref{def:suppression}.